 SOCIOL 324 | Race and Ethnicity in Global Contexts | 3 |

-- Provide interdisciplinary explanations for historical and contemporary conflicts based in race, ethnicity, gender, and sexuality; and
+- Synthesize and apply interdisciplinary explanations for historical and contemporary conflicts based in race, ethnicity, gender, and sexuality.

 - Identify and assess different theoretical frameworks for explaining social change and relationships between actors, institutions, and ideas of identity.